Bighero0122/xOrderbook/README.md

 disable or comment out `testnet=1` in `etc/bitcoind/bitcoin.conf` and set `regtest=1` instead.

-## Accessing the exchange

-Assuming you are using docker to run nginx the website should be available `http://localhost:3000/` you can take a look at the [screenshots](#screenshots) to know what to expect.

 # [Service Architecture](#table-of-contents)

 The following services can be found in the `docker-compose.yml` file: